 Verification

 Project verification plays a vital role in upholding the integrity and quality of the data reported to both mandatory and voluntary greenhouse gas (GHG) programs across the world.
-The Climate Action Reserve (the Reserve) utilizes a standardized approach for the independent and rigorous verification of GHG emissions reductions reported by project developers into its offset registry and software, the Reserve.
+The Climate Action Reserve (Reserve) utilizes a standardized approach that promotes the relevance, completeness, consistency, accuracy, transparency and conservativeness of emissions reductions data reported by project developers.

 • ensure projects are real, additional, permanent, verifiable and enforceable